How to figure out if an ICO token is a security - the Howey Test

 To make a utility token in the US one strong approach is to set a low price for it (it could be free, or say $1,) - then, of course, it would not be attractive as an investment, they would buy it for its value as a device that provides functional value which tokens are usually designed to do.
 Setting the price and fixing it is also worth considering.
 This is a viable way to get tokens in the hands of people that need them while investors are locked into their security tokens and unable to sell them.

 There are other legitimate solutions for providing token liquidity in the US while the security token purchasers are locked and unable to sell their security tokens.
-Email us on this - we have three innovative solutions that work within the SEC regulations that we provide for our client companies.
+Email us on this - we have three innovative solutions that work within the SEC regulations that we provide for companies that retain us.

-Email our team on Support@ManhattanStreetCapital.com to get advice from us on how to take your SEC compliant ICO live on our funding platform and to get all the service providers needed to do it well.
+Email our team on Support@ManhattanStreetCapital.com to get advice from us on how to take your Security Token Offering live on our funding platform and to get all the service providers needed to do it well.